Responding to God With Faith

 As we grow in spiritual maturity, we often become more aware of our own sins, and our own sinfulness.
 We realize how far we are from Christ, and this can lead us to doubts, too, that God would really send his Son to die for people as perverse as we are.

-The doubt, no matter how real, should lead us back to greater faith in Christ, for only in him do we have any chance at all.
+No matter how real our doubts, they should lead us back to greater faith in Christ, for only in him do we have any chance at all.
 There is no other place to go.
-In his words and his actions, we see that he knew quite well how perverse we were before he came to die for us.
+In his words and his actions, we see that he knew how perverse we were before he came to die for us.
 The better we see ourselves, the more we see the need to cast ourselves into the mercy of God.
 Only he is good enough to save us from ourselves, and only he will save us from our doubts.

 It is by faith that we have a fruitful relationship with God.
 It is by faith that we pray, by faith that we worship, by faith that we hear his words in sermons and fellowship.
 Faith enables us to have fellowship with the Father, Son, and Holy Spirit.
 It is by faith that we are enabled to give our allegiance to God, through our Savior Jesus Christ, by means of the Holy Spirit working in our hearts.